cloudamqp/terraform-provider-cloudamqp/website/docs/r/plugin_community.html.markdown

 # cloudamqp_plugin_community

 This resource allows you to install or uninstall community plugins.
 Once installed the plugin will be available in `cloudamqp_plugin`.
-This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.

 Only available for dedicated subscription plans.